Clinical Inpatient Rotations

 Held every Tuesday at noon, the case conference is a chance for the fellows to present cases from their rotations to the faculty.
 The fellow presents the cases to open a discussion on how other fellows or faculty would approach the clinical scenario prior to reviewing the relevant pathophysiology and treatment options.

-Nephrology Journal Club is held monthly on the second Wednesday of the month with Dr. Tang.
+Nephrology Journal Club is held on Wednesdays with Dr. Tang and Dr. Shah.
 Fellows alternate between presenting a recent trial or a classic trial in nephrology.
 Particular emphasis is placed on critical appraisal of the literature.
+Once a month, fellows participate in a international peritoneal dialysis journal club.

 Renal Pathology Conference

-Held monthly, the renal pathology conference is run by our Renal pathologist to provide an in-depth review adult and pediatric cases using findings on light microscopy, immunofluorescence, and electron microscopy to discuss the differential and most likely diagnosis.
+Held monthly, the renal pathology conference is run by our Tony Chang and Kammi Henriksen, nephropathologists at the University of Chicago, to provide an in-depth review adult and pediatric cases using findings on light microscopy, immunofluorescence, and electron microscopy to discuss the differential and most likely diagnosis.

 Renal Grand Rounds